What is a Wake-Up Stroke?

 Typically, what is the treatment for stroke?
 How does that differ from people who experience a wake-up stroke?

 Patients are typically treated with thrombolytic medications called tPAs, which break up blood clots that block blood flow in the brain.
 These clot-busting medications are given within 4.5 hours of having an acute stroke and are the only approved specific medications to treat disabling acute stroke with proven safety and efficacy.
-Minor ischemic strokes in this same time frame can be safely treated with aspirin and/or clopidogrel, which are milder blood thinners which stop small blood cells called platelets from clumping together and causing clots.
+Minor ischemic strokes in this same time frame can be safely treated with aspirin and/or clopidogrel, which are milder blood thinners that stop small blood cells called platelets from clumping together and causing clots.

 In the case of a wake-up stroke, we cannot confirm when someone had the stroke based on their story and might not be able to give them tPAs.
 There is evidence, however, that many wake-up stroke cases occur close to when a person wakes up.
 These patients may still be eligible and benefit from tPAs.
 Imaging helps guide us to determine which patients would be eligible.

 Patients can also be treated with an interventional procedure called mechanical thrombectomy, where a surgeon uses a catheter placed into an artery to try and directly remove a large blood clot blocking blood flow.
-This can be done in patients within 24 hours of last known well time if there is a significant area of brain at risk of injury compared to an area that has already become a completed stroke.
+This can be done in patients — within 24 hours of their last known well time — if there is a significant area of brain at risk of injury compared to an area that has already become a completed stroke.

 When a patient arrives at the hospital, what kinds of imaging do they undergo to help determine if they are eligible for treatment?